yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 - [Implement Seed Script - `seed`](#implement-seed-script---seed)
 - [Implement Scan Script - `scan`](#implement-scan-script---scan)

 Let's recap our directory structure.
-We've already created the 'load-schema' script in the 'ddb' directory.
+We've already created the `load-schema` script in the `ddb` directory.
 Now, we'll also add the following scripts that we discussed:
 ```
 bin/ddb/
 ├── schema-load (done King!)